-Through his scholarship, Dr. Newman is committed to serving youth populations (ages 10-24) who are socially vulnerable and/or at-risk for mental and behavioral health problems.
+Through his Social Work, Social Justice, & Sport Research Lab, Dr. Newman is committed to serving youth populations (ages 10-24) who are socially vulnerable and/or at-risk for mental and behavioral health problems.
 His research has engaged populations including youth of color, youth from economically disadvantaged urban communities, and LGBTQ+ youth.
-Specifically, Dr. Newman's research focuses on positive youth development (PYD) through sport and other forms of physical activity.
-Using both qualitative and quantitative methodologies, his research investigates mechanisms that promote life skills, social justice, and healthy masculinity, as well as the prevention of aggressive and violent behaviors.
-The culmination of Dr. Newman's research is related to creation of PYD-focused coach education and the use of social work practice in sport.
+Specifically, Dr. Newman’s research focuses on promoting critical positive youth development (PYD) through sport and other forms of physical activity.
+Using both qualitative and quantitative methodologies, his research investigates mechanisms that promote life skills, social justice, mental health, healthy masculinity, as well as the prevention of aggressive and violent behaviors.
+The culmination of Dr. Newman’s research is related to creation of PYD-focused coach education and the use of social work practice in sport settings.

-To date, he has published 39 peer-reviewed journal articles, presented 34 peer-reviewed international and national presentations, and helped secure over $3,402,400 in grant funding for research.
-In addition to his scholarship, Dr. Newman has over 12 years of experience coaching track and field, winning three high school state championships in Michigan.
+To date, he has published 46 peer-reviewed journal articles, presented 45 peer-reviewed international and national presentations, and helped secure $3,558,100 in grant funding/contracts for research.
+In addition to his scholarship, Dr. Newman has over 14 years of experience coaching track and field, winning three high school state championships in Michigan.

 Ph.D., Social Work, Ohio State University